OutSystems/docs-product/src/extensibility-and-integration/rest/consume-rest-apis/refresh-rest-service.md

     *  /relative endpoint = endpoint relative to the base URL
     *  (outdated) = if applicable, identifies methods that were previously imported but no longer exist in the latest specification

-    This example shows all available methods selected. **AllGoalKeepers** shows as outdated, which means you can't select it.
+    This example shows all available methods selected. **GetCustomersWithOrders** shows as outdated, which means you can't select it.

     ![](images/ss-rest-refresh-methods-4.png)